ZJU-Automated-Reasoning-Group/canary/README.md

 ```

 Currently, we asume that the system has the right version of Z3.

+The build system will automatically download and build Boost if it's not found on your system.
+You can specify a custom Boost installation path with `-DCUSTOM_BOOST_ROOT=/path/to/boost`.

 TBD: download the LLVM and Z3 obj files automatically...